openvinotoolkit/openvino/docs/notebooks/sparsity-optimization-with-output.rst

 .. parsed-literal::

     Note: you may need to restart the kernel to use updated packages.
-    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. mobileclip 0.1.0 requires torch==1.13.1, but you have torch 2.2.2+cpu which is incompatible. mobileclip 0.1.0 requires torchvision==0.14.1, but you have torchvision 0.17.2+cpu which is incompatible. parler-tts 0.2 requires transformers<=4.43.3,>=4.43.0, but you have transformers 4.44.2 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.